-Chapter 15 Cooperation Arrangement place of the foreign proceeding.
-Mainland creditors are treated unfairly.
-Fraud.
-Violates the basic principles of Mainland law.
-Offends public order or good morals.
-Any other circumstance where the Mainland court considers that recognition or assistance should not be granted.
-Cross-border judicial cooperation The court shall cooperate to the maximum extent possible with a foreign court or a foreign representative.
-The Pilot Courts shall actively communicate and take forward cooperation with the Hong Kong Companies Court.
-Distributions to creditors under a restructuring plan Distribution to creditors does not need to replicate the priority order established by the U.S. Bankruptcy Code; rather, it should be similar to such priority order and have a reasonable basis.
-Property of the debtor in the Mainland must first be used to satisfy preferential claims in the Mainland .
-The remainder of the property is to be distributed in accordance with the Hong Kong insolvency proceedings, provided that creditors in the same class are treated equally.
+Chapter 15 Cooperation Arrangement Distributions to creditors under a restructuring plan Distribution to creditors does not need to replicate the priority order established by the U.S. Bankruptcy Code; rather, it should be similar to such priority order and have a reasonable basis.
+Property of the debtor in the Mainland must first be used to satisfy preferential claims in the Mainland.
+8 The remainder of the property is to be distributed in accordance with the Hong Kong insolvency proceedings, provided that creditors in the same class are treated equally.

-As noted above, the Cooperation Arrangement differs from chapter 15 and the Model Law in several material respects.
+As noted above, the Cooperation Arrangement differs from Chapter 15 and the Model Law in several material respects.
 Some of these key differences and the potential ramifications of such differences are outlined below: